DmIvanov/DmIvanov.github.io/_posts/2020-06-08-modularity-1-boundaries.md

 Why would one do that?
 A lot of possibilities:
   - you haven't written the rules down
-  - it's so easy to forget or confuse something
+  - somebody forgets or confuses the rules
-  - somebody just disagrees with the architectural concepts in use, or maybe mostly agrees, but treats some case as an exception or things that the agreements are outdated
+  - somebody just disagrees with the architectural concepts in use, or maybe mostly agrees but treats some case as an exception, or thinks that the agreements are outdated
-  - a new developer, who doesn't know or doesn't respect the agreements
+  - a new developer, who doesn't know or doesn't respect the agreements, doesn't hesitate to follow them
-  - making a shortcut under the pressure of a deadline
+  - somebody makes a shortcut under the pressure of a deadline

 As the team of developers working on a product evolves (some people leave, new people come) all these agreements and assumptions stop work at some point.
 If some shortcuts can be physically done without extra effort, maybe even unintentionally, it will be done sooner or later.
 So the boundaries will be crossed and interfaces will be bypassed.